-Compilation and distribution of an annual report is mandated for all institutions participating in the student financial aid programs under Title IV of the Higher Educations Act of 1965.
-Under the Crime Awareness and Campus Security Act of 1990, institutions are required to disclose information about campus safety policies and procedures and to provide statistics concerning the occurrence of certain criminal offenses by designated categories.
-The report must also include statements about campus law enforcement policies, campus security education and prevention programs, alcohol and drug policies, sexual assault education, vehicles(s) for reporting and procedures for handling reports of sexual assault.
-The numbers provided in the crime statistics section reflect: (a) reports filed with Campus Safety or other campus security authorities (b) reports filed with Colorado Springs Police Department and other law enforcement agencies with jurisdiction, and (c) reports filed with the sexual assault response coordinator (SARC).
-NOTE: Only numerical statistics are reported by the SARC.
+Compilation and distribution of an annual security report is mandated for all institutions participating in the student financial aid programs under Title IV of the Higher Education Act of 1965, which includes Colorado College.
+As explained above, under the Clery Act, as amended by the VAWA, institutions (including Colorado College) are required to disclose information about campus safety policies and procedures and to provide statistics concerning the occurrence of certain criminal offenses by designated categories.
+The report must also include statements about campus law enforcement policies, campus security education and prevention programs, alcohol and drug policies, sexual assault education, vehicles for reporting and procedures for handling reports of sexual assault, and various other information.
+The numbers provided in the crime statistics section reflect: (a) reports filed with Campus Safety or other Campus Security Authorities as such term is defined by the Clery Act; (b) reports filed with Colorado Springs Police Department and other law enforcement agencies with jurisdiction for our main campus and the two non-campus locations referred to as the Baca campus and the CC Cabin; and (c) reports filed with certain CC officials, including the Title IX Coordinator and the SARC, without personally identifying information.